 "You say Arseus, I say Arkeus.
 It's the same thing, really," Aqua said smugly.

 Boreas was getting annoyed.
 "No, it's not!
 Black is not my captor, he's my trainer and what's more, he's my friend.
 And I don't like it when you call him my captor."

 Aqua gave him a sceptical look.
 "He keeps you locked up in a little plastic ball, doesn't he?"

 "No he doesn't: he only returns me to my pokéball for my own protection, like when we crossed the Route 4 desert."

 "Okay, but he makes you fight his fights for him, and orders you around during those fights, doesn't he?"

-Boreas tried to think of some clever rebuttal, but she was partly right and he found it hard to think while her deep black eyes looked into his, so he just said: "Well...
+Boreas tried to think of some clever rebuttal, but she wasn't completely wrong and he found it hard to think while her deep black eyes looked into his, so he just said: "Well...
 I suppose you're partly right there, but the way you phrase it makes it sound a lot different then what it's actually like."

 "Different in what way?"

 "Well, for one thing he doesn't give that many orders during fights, because they go too quickly for that; trained pokémon too make most of their own decisions in battle.
 But even more importantly, he doesn't "make" me fight, I choose to fight for him because he's my friend."
 Aqua snorted sceptically.
 "No, really.
 Besides, I want to become the Champion as much as he does.
 And I'm even more motivated than him to stop Team Plasma after all they've done to me."